21 Comments

 3) Kids' social life: someone on HN asked why we're denying the perks of urban life to kids if I valued that highly in my earlier years.
 First, you don't get the urban experience in the SF Bay Area: SV kids are chaperoned from one planned activity to another and get little unsupervised social time.
 Second, our kids are their own people, and I don't think they are bummed out about the move - especially since we aren't exactly cut off from the rest of the world.
 They go to schools and major metro areas (Seattle, Portland, etc) are just a short flight away.

-4) Expenses, necessity vs convenience: a person on HN pointed out that some of things I describe are "luxuries"; for example, you don't need to be able to flush the toilet during a day-long power outage, and you need to plow the entire driveway if you park your car by the county-maintained road, then walk through two feet of snow.
-I mean, yes: you can always live a more miserable and perilous life.
-I'm not describing what it would take to survive; I'm talking about what it takes to approximate the baseline of normal urban / suburban life.
+4) Expenses, necessity vs convenience: a person on HN pointed out that some of the things I describe are "luxuries"; for example, you don't need to be able to flush the toilet during a day-long power outage; there's also no need to plow the entire driveway if you park your car by the county-maintained road, then walk through two feet of snow.
+I mean, yes: you can always live a more miserable life.
+I'm not describing what it would take to survive; I'm talking about what it takes to approximate the baseline of normal urban / suburban existence.

 5) The "you did this to yourself" angle: correct!
 I'm not complaining; I think the only real thrust of the article is "here's what the influencers don't tell you when trying to peddle the idea of living in the woods".